 A Sphynx cat is bald or, more properly called, hairless.
 The feel of a Sphynx’s skin has been compared to the softness of a chamois cloth or the fuzz on a sun-warmed peach.
 As kittens, they seem to have more skin than body but soon grow into it.

 “Sphynx like to cuddle and be warm so provide blankets they can snuggle under.
 Be sure to check for bumps before you sit!
 They may find unexpected places to get cozy,” says Cathy Dunham, Midwest regional director for the Cat Fanciers’ Association.
 “During cool or winter months, they can develop fur on the ears, nose, and tail.
 This is normal and can come and go, dependent on the temperature.”
 For these friendly cats, a lap is a popular destination for a nap.
 If one is unavailable, a handy dog will do.
 Think of a Sphynx as a living hot water bottle.

 Sphynx can have oily skin.
 Regular baths will prevent stains on furniture and fabrics.

-Cathy has had British Shorthair and Sphynx living together.
+Dunham has had British Shorthair and Sphynx living together.
 The long, thin, whippy tail of the Sphynx looks like great fun to British Shorthair kittens.
 Sphynx will play along, then deliver a teaching moment.
 Kittens quickly learn tails are not toys.

 Prefer a cat with some hair?
 Meet the Cornish Rex, whose fur has been compared to cut velvet.
 With the personality of a cat but the climbing skills of a monkey, a quiet Rex is one you should check on.